google-code-export/google-checkout-oscommerce/branches/1.5dev/README.txt

     expiration time, this may not be accuate.

-13. Also send Notification with OSC: If enabled, the module will send an email using the OSC internal email system if the comment in an order is longer than 254 characters, the limit for a Google Checkout message.
-If this happens, a warning will be shown in the Admin UI.
-It will also send emails to the merchant account when orders states are changed in the Admin UI.
+13. Also send Notification with OSC: If enabled, the module will send an email using the osCommerce internal email system if the comment in an order is longer than 254 characters, the limit for Google Checkout messages.
+If this happens, a warning will be shown in the osCommerce admin console.
+It will also send emails to the merchant account when orders states are changed in the admin console.

 14. Google Analytics Id: Add Google Analytics to your osCommerce store.
     For more info, see below "Enabling E-Commerce Reporting for Google Analytics"